The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.

 □ email □ letter □ telephone □ text message

-The wording above is found in a consent form which is designed to be used in conjunction with the BALI domestic contract.
-Both of these documents are free for BALI members to use and can be found on the BALI website.
+The wording above is found in a consent form which is designed to be used in conjunction with the Association's domestic contract.
+Both of these documents are free for Association members to use and can be found on our website.
 You must keep clear records to demonstrate consent you hold.
 The GDPR gives a specific right to withdraw consent.
 You need to tell people about their right to withdraw and offer them easy ways to withdraw consent at any time.
-(You may wish to use the consent form provided by BALI)
+You may wish to use the consent form provided by our Association.

 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.
 For example, losing a book in which you keep client addresses is classed as a data breach, as is losing a mobile telephone which contains the names and address of clients.